Tomato Clock

 How We Use Data

-- To block user-configured distracting websites during work sessions.
+- To block user-configured distracting websites during work sessions (Tomato Clock).

 - To save user preferences and focus statistics locally in the browser.